 Every taxpayer who has an annual income beyond the limits set for exemption should definitely file an Income-tax statement consisting of details such as total income, deductions and much more information.
 This statement is known as Income-tax Return (ITR).

 The main intent of a taxpayer while filing for an Income-tax Return is to get back a refund of the extra amount paid to the Income-tax Department as tax.
 By filing for an Income-tax Return, a taxpayer is going to obtain his tax refunds conveniently without much hassle.

-There are many reasons due to which taxpayers end up paying an extra amount of tax to the Income Tax Department.
-It might be that the taxpayer has paid an advance tax and in this process he has paid extra amount.
+There are many reasons why taxpayers end up paying an extra amount of tax to the Income-tax Department.
+It might be that the taxpayer has paid an advance tax and in this process, he has paid an extra amount.
 Moreover, if TDS has been deducted from the salary of an individual it might have been deducted more than what is actually liable to be deducted.
 So, filing an ITR will help in getting back the refund.

-After Income Tax Return has been filed by taxpayer the Income Tax Department will process the request.
-For processing of an Income Tax Return request, there have been some parameters set by CBDT (Central Board of Direct Taxes).
-Based on these parameters, sometimes an Income Tax Return Request might be selected for assessment.
-Income Tax Assessment is the process by which the Income Tax Department will collect the information and review the information that has been filed by a taxpayer.
+After Income-tax Return has been filed by the taxpayer the Income-tax Department will process the request.
+For the processing of an Income-tax Return request, there have been some parameters set by CBDT (Central Board of Direct Taxes).
+Based on these parameters, sometimes an Income-tax Return Request might be selected for assessment.
+Income-tax Assessment is the process by which the Income-tax Department will collect the information and review the information that has been filed by a taxpayer.